 Over Optical, the Samsung HW-Q900C supports the most common surround sound format in Dolby Digital.
 DTS is less commonly found on its own, but it's often used as the fallback for the higher-quality DTS HD-MA format on certain Blu-rays.

-The bar's latency performance is decent.
+The bar's latency performance via HDMI is amazing.
 You don't notice a delay between the audio you hear and the video you see on screen, which is great.
 Plus, Samsung's Audio Sync feature is on hand in the SmartThings app, so you can manually adjust the delay to your liking.
 It's especially handy, given that some apps and TVs compensate for latency differently.

 The Samsung HW-Q900C supports many common resolutions and refresh rates when used as a hub between devices for video passthrough to your TV.
 It doesn't support HDMI 2.1, so it can't passthrough 4k @ 120Hz @ 10-Bit, and your screen isn't quite as natural-looking with 4k content.
 Still, you can passthrough some variable refresh rate technologies, which is especially handy if you want a tear-free gaming experience.